cheerful/freckle-apidocs/content/timers.md

 When a timer is started, the currently running timer is paused.

-### A note about restarting a paused or stopped timer
+### A note about the changing the entry date for a timer that has been started

-When starting a timer that has been paused or stopped, the entry date will not change.
-The entry date for a timer that has already been started can be changed when the timer is logged.
+The entry date for a timer that has already been started cannot be changed with the "start" action, even if it is paused or stopped.
+You can change the entry date for the timer when the timer is logged.

 ## Pause a project's timer